neuralmagic/deepsparse/PIPELINES.md

 pydantic schemas and defining pre and post processing flows.

-Tasks may also be registered to `Pipeline.create` by decorating the implemented class with `Pipeline.register`.
-This enables easy instantiation of the new pipeline in existing scripts and flows by refering to the new task name.
+Tasks may also be registered to `Pipeline.create` by decorating the implemented class with `@Pipeline.register`.
+This enables easy instantiation of the new pipeline in existing scripts and flows by referring to the new task name.

-#### `Pipeline.register` Example
+#### `@Pipeline.register` Example
 ```python
 from deepsparse import Pipeline